jurmy24/terminal-cv-website/filesystem/root/about.md

 ## Up for a challenge?

-I used to think the terminal was confusing and only used for _hacking into the mainfraime_, so I tried to hide from it.
+I used to think the terminal was confusing and only used for _hacking into the mainfraime_, so I tried to avoid it.
 At university it crept up on me, and I learned that in its most basic form it's not all that complicated.
 That said, I hope that this incredibly **over-engineered CV** can serve as a first step for those fearful of getting technical.

 ## > Nah